spacetracker-collab/Educational_Coaching_Notification_Engine/README.md

 **Was the App Built**

-The EdTech organization ditched the platform strategy to after individualized Education Opportunities like English Coaching or Civil Services.
+The EdTech organization ditched the platform strategy to go after individualized Education Opportunities like English Coaching or Civil Services.
 This app was supposed to be built on Ionic.
 I did not charge anything for this application strategy and plan.